 I hope you guys liked my write-up and enjoyed my videos.
 If you were there and want to add something, please leave a comment below.
 I understand a lot of other stuff went down at York Barbell that I missed because I left, such as unbolting one of the Museum barbells so that they could be lifted.
 AWESOME.

 Have a great week and all the best in your training.

 Sign up for the Diesel Crew Strength and Fitness Newsletter

 - Diesel Feedback – Home Made Strength 2

 - United States Hand Strength Championship Results

 - The TRUTH About the Iron Tamer

 This entry was posted on Monday, May 23rd, 2011 at 5:46 pm and is filed under feats of strength, feats of strength bending, Grip Sport, grip strength, grip strength competition contest, old strongman feats of strength, sledge hammer training, strongman feats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 6 Responses to “Slim Farman & Mighty Atom Inducted into York Barbell Hall of Fame”